kentcassidy/security-oop-c/README.md

 ## compilation instructions
 Download repository contents into your desired directory.

-`mkdir build`: From this main directory, create a build folder to `cd` into.
+`mkdir build` From this main directory, create a build folder to `cd` into.

-`cmake -DCMAKE_BUILD_TYPE=asan ../src`: configures CMake with ASan enabled.
+`cmake -DCMAKE_BUILD_TYPE=asan ../src` configures CMake with ASan enabled.

 `make`, then `./Main [input_filename.txt]` or `./Main [arguments...]` to build then run the code.